 The Rufus Porter Museum was founded in 2005 to celebrate the life of Rufus Porter (1792-1884), a painter, inventor, musician, and writer.
 The museum began by preserving and exhibiting Rufus Porter Style wall murals, and since has expanded to encompass Porter’s other accomplishments, and to promote the preservation of early 19th Century Maine and New England culture for future generations.
 We invite you to share in Porter's uniquely American blend of creativity, ingenuity, practicality, and energy by coming to explore Rufus Porter's era through the museum.

-The mission of the Rufus Porter Museum is to increase the enjoyment, knowledge, and pride of our communities by bringing to life the world and the inspiring works of Rufus Porter—a remarkable American artist and inventor
+Our mission is to increase the enjoyment, knowledge and pride of our communities by bringing to life the world and inspiring works of Rufus Porter--- a remarkable American artist and inventor.

 2013 has been a remarkable year at the Rufus Porter Museum!
 Because our community and state have faith that we make life better in Western Maine, and because friends like you support us, we will be moving into our new downtown home in the John and Maria Webb House next summer.
 In our new location we will be able to increase our educational programs, enlarge and exhibit our collections, and broaden our mission.
 We’d like to share our achievements with you:

 *The John and Maria Webb House (c.
 1830) was placed on the prestigious National Register of Historic Places.

 *We were awarded over $170,000.00 by the Town of Bridgton, the Kendal C. and Anna Ham Foundation, the Maine Arts Commission, The Margaret Burnham Charitable Trust, and the Clarence E. Mulford Trust to help us complete renovations on the Webb House so we could open next summer and year round.